 The consumption of alcoholic beverages is not allowed on our beaches.
 Open alcohol is not permitted on any public property in the City of Clearwater.

 It is impossible to completely "crime proof" your home or business; however, it is possible to take steps that can make your property less vulnerable to burglary, such as using the proper locks, doors, windows, alarms etc. You can contact our Crime Prevention Unit at (727) 562-4141 to inquire about lectures on home security or to request a personal security check on your home.
 Both services are free.

-Our current Chief of Police is Daniel Slaughter.
+Our current chief of police is Daniel Slaughter.
 Chief Slaughter began his law enforcement career with the Clearwater Police Department as an officer in October 1992.
-He steadily moved up the ranks and was sworn in as Clearwater’s 13th police chief on August 7, 2014.
-CPD began as a one man department in 1915 and now has more than 360 employees.
-Presently, there are 232 sworn officers on the department.
+He steadily moved up the ranks and was sworn in as Clearwater’s 13th police chief on Aug.
+7, 2014.
+CPD began as a one-man department in 1915 and now has more than 360 employees.
+Currently, there are 243 sworn officers on the department.

 A detective is a plain-clothes police officer responsible for the follow-up investigation of crimes and incidents.
 A uniformed patrol officer responds to and handles the initial investigation of calls for police service.
 The detective continues the investigation started by the patrol officer but may also initiate specialized investigations directly assigned to the detective unit.
 In Clearwater, a patrol officer and a detective are of equal rank.